15 Making His Move

 Ludda shook his head.
 “Don’t mind him, my Lord.
 What he lacks in thought, he makes up in strength.
 Let me ponder a moment.”

 Sitting at the table, he tore a piece of Luka’s bread, chewing as he considered the options.
 He waved Luka to sit.
-“If we can’t attack Bon Abbi now, how about you bring Eva Marie to Casselberry?”
+“If we can’t attack Bon Abbi now, how about bringing Eva Marie to Casselberry?”

 Luka sat and pushed his food toward Hodius, who plopped down on a chair.
 “I like the idea of bringing her here, but she can’t die in Casselberry for those same reasons.”